 Scholastic News and Time for Kids are some other good places to look for short narrative nonfiction articles.

 I think narrative nonfiction is a really engaging and fun genre to teach.
 It definitely makes informational text more accessible for reluctant readers!
-It’s also fun to have students write their own narrative nonfiction pieces after researching a person or topic of interest to them.
-If you have some fun activities for teaching narrative nonfiction, let me know in the comments!
+It’s also fun to have students write their own pieces after researching a person or topic of interest to them.
+What tips do you have for teaching a literary nonfiction unit?

 This post contains affiliate links; I earn a small commission from products purchased through these links.